 Peter Lindenfeld sought balance between scientific and humanistic

-Meritus professor of Physics, Peter Lindenfeld, has developed innovative teaching methods over the course of five decades that appeal to aspiring physicists as well as to students intimidated by the subject.
+Emeritus professor of Physics Peter Lindenfeld has developed innovative teaching methods over the course of five decades that appeal to aspiring physicists as well as to students intimidated by the subject.

 Few science courses can inspire dread and anxiety in students like physics.

 Even physicists say so.

 "You go to parties and you mention physics and people say 'Oh that was the worst course I ever took in my life,'" says Gordon Aubrecht, a 1965 Rutgers College graduate and a physics professor at The Ohio State University.

 These days, fear of physics has inspired books, websites, and academic conferences.